kennych418/kennych418.github.io/index.md

 The 3D printed frame could be redesigned to avoid pillars that reflect and block IR emissions.
 Instead of using the typical off-the-self PLA that we used for the current design, we could use a different material that is transparent to IR, such as the plastic used on IR-based TV remotes.

 ### X. Teammate Contributions
-Alex: IMU dead reckoning, PCB design, IR control code.<br>
+Alex: Neural Network, PCB design, IR control code.<br>
 Kenny: 3D printing, BLE code, project website, visualizer script.

 ### XI.
 Maintaining Safe Social Distancing